Orinoquía Sustainable Integrated Landscape Program

 $5.93 million GEF financing

 The OSILP provides technical assistance to address the drivers of land-use change in Orinoquía and to catalyze sustainable development across the region.
 This is done by promoting better land-use planning, the integration of sustainable land-use policies, the enforcement of pertinent laws and regulations, and capacity building.
-The OSILP is also supporting the preparation of an Emission Reductions program to access results-based finance for up to 10 million tons of carbon dioxide equivalent (tCO2e) of emission reductions.
+The OSILP is also supporting the preparation of an Emission Reductions program to access results-based finance for up to $40 million of verified emission reductions.

 • Supporting capacity building for the implementation of integrated land-use planning and improved governance for deforestation control;